yassi/envio/README.md

 # envio
-Environment variable parser library for python
+Environment variable parser library for python.

+Mostly created as a reference for how basic package creation works.
+Many similar projects exist; the goal of this one to make the most basic implementation possible and also establish the minimum amount of boilerplate to create a package for submission.

 ## Installation